ldclakmal/ballerina-security/README.md

 [![Ballerina-Security](./_resources/images/ballerina-security.png)](https://github.com/ldclakmal/ballerina-security)

-The examples, use-cases, demos, resources related to microservices security patterns with [Ballerina](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+The examples, use-cases, demos, and resources related to microservices security patterns with [Ballerina](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 > **GitHub**: <https://github.com/ldclakmal/ballerina-security>

 ## Summary

+Ballerina has first-class support for a whole bunch of security features from transport layer security like SSL/TLS, mTLS to application layer security like Basic Auth, JWT Auth, OAuth2, etc.

 Ballerina [standard library][stdlib] has [Auth][auth], [JWT][jwt], and [OAuth2][oauth2] modules which provide the authentication and authorization framework to secure the APIs of microservices written with [HTTP][http], [WebSocket][websocket], [GraphQL][graphql], [gRPC][grpc], and [WebSub][websub] protocols.
 The [Crypto][crypto] module facilitates APIs to perform cryptographic operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.
 The [URL][url] module facilitates APIs to encode and decode a URL or part of a URL.
 The [NATS][nats], [STAN][stan], [RabbitMQ][rabbitmq], [Kafka][kafka], [Email][email], [FTP][ftp], [TCP][tcp], and [UDP][udp] modules have their ways of securing APIs which are protocol-dependent.

+This repository contains all the examples, use-cases, demos, and resources related to Ballerina Security in one place.

+> <a href="https://octo-repo-visualization.vercel.app/?repo=ldclakmal%2Fballerina-security" target="_blank">Click here</a> to see the visualization of project codebase using the [GitHub OCTO - Repo Visualization Project](https://octo.github.com/projects/repo-visualization).

 ## Dashboard